 Through our online career portal, you agree to the terms of this Policy and to Hyland’s collection, use, and disclosure of your personal information per the terms of this Policy.
 Please read this Policy carefully before submitting your personal information.
-If you consent, your consent will continue to apply unless you revoke your consent by logging into the online career portal, navigating to the “Options” dropdown, selecting “Edit Profile” and then checking the box next to “Deactivate and anonymize My Profile.”
+If you consent, your consent will continue to apply unless you revoke your consent by logging into the online career portal, selecting “Data Subject Requests” and then selecting “Revoke Consent” from the dropdown menu.

 The Information We Collect About You and How We Use and Retain It

 Most of the personal information Hyland collects about you is provided directly by you during the application process.
 We may also collect information about you from third parties, such as prior employers, educational institutions, or applicant screening providers.